whbrewer/spc/README.md

     c. **Start the job**.
 Click `execute` to run the DNA analysis.
 SPC will submit it to the job scheduler, and will redirect to the output.

     d. **Outputs**.
-At this point, you can look at the files output by clicking the `files` button, the `output` button will show the redirected output of the executable.
+At this point, you can look at the files output by clicking the `files` button.
+The `output` button will show the redirected output of the executable.

     e. **View the Plots**.
 Click `plot` to see or define a list of plots.
 For each plot, you can view it by clicking the plot button.